 1. The Adam Project

-Synopsis: Adam Reed, age 13, and still grieving the sudden death of his father a year earlier, walks into his garage one night to find a wounded pilot hiding there.
+Synopsis: 13-year-old Adam Reed, still grieving the sudden death of his father a year earlier, walks into his garage one night to find a wounded pilot hiding there.
 This mysterious pilot turns out to be the older version of himself from the future, where time travel is in its infancy.
 He has risked everything to come back in time on a secret mission.
 Together they must embark on an adventure into the past to find their father, set things right, and save the world.
 Adding to the challenge of the mission, the two Adams discover they really don't like each other very much, and if they're going to save the world, they're first going to have to figure out how to get along.

 Why you should watch: Ryan Reynolds leads an all-star cast in this family action drama that incorporates much of Reynold's dry wit.
-While not paying too much attention to the so-called rules of time travel, it brings drama and the complexities of human relationships into a spirited science fiction movie aimed at older kids and young adults.
+While not paying too much attention to the so-called "rules" of time travel, it brings drama and the complexities of human relationships into a spirited science fiction movie aimed at older kids and young adults.
 Joining Reynolds is an impressive line up, including Mark Ruffalo, Jennifer Garner, Zoe Saldana and Catherine Keener.
 Plus it's directed by Shawn Levy, who also gave us "Free Guy" and "Real Steel."

 2. Apollo 10½: A Space Age Adventure